Reasoning on Time-Series for Financial Technical Analysis: Results

+\item \rebuttal{\textbf{Sharpe Ratio}: Assesses risk-adjusted performance by comparing excess returns to return volatility, where higher values indicate more efficient risk-taking.} \end{itemize} We evaluate the portfolios across all 4 datasets, and report the average results across each metric.

 From Table \ref{portfolio-results}, we see that the portfolio constructed using VTA predictions demonstrates strong overall performance.
-It ranks as the strongest baseline on returns, volatility and maximum drawdown, and the values are very close to the top-performing models for each.
+It ranks as the strongest baseline on the returns, volatility and maximum drawdown metrics, and the values are very close to the top-performing models for each.
 Notably, VTA achieves the highest Sharpe ratio among all models, which represents the risk-adjusted returns.
-Given that the Sharpe ratio is one of the most common measure of investment performance, this highlights the practical effectiveness of VTA.
+Given that the Sharpe ratio is one of the most common measure of investment performance, this highlights the practical effectiveness of the VTA forecasts.
+More advanced financial analysis on the portfolios can be found in Appendix \ref{appendix:financial-analysis}.